LGBTQ+ Affirmative Therapy:

 Presentations & Trainings:

-Cultivating Empowerment: Preventing Suicide in the LGBTQ Community using Affirmative Therapy (2-hours)
+Cultivating Empowerment: Preventing Suicide in the LGBTQ Community using Affirmative Therapy (2 or 6 hours)

 With a suicide death every 11.9 minutes and over a million attempts in the United States every year, suicide impacts every community.
 This is especially true for the Lesbian, Gay, Bisexual, Transgender, Queer and Questioning communities.
 LGBTQ Affirmative Therapy is an approach to psychotherapy that is based on the understanding that LGBTQ people are not just tolerated or accepted, but celebrated for their value in any culture.
 Mental health clinicians trained in LGBTQ Affirmative Therapy and Suicide Prevention can improve their effectiveness for helping LGBQ clients increase protective factors and resilience while decreasing risk of suicide attempts and death.